-The Purpose of this collection is to support undergraduate instructional needs and the research requirements of the faculty in the multidisciplinary program of Africana Studies.
+The Purpose of this collection is to support undergraduate instructional needs and the research requirements of the faculty in the Africana Studies Program and the Center for Global Black Studies at the University of Miami.
 The primary emphasis is on the study of the African diaspora with a focus on the continent of Africa, the Caribbean, Latin America, and North America.

 Begin your research by: